 - Additional times are available for large groups, just contact them ahead of time to make arrangements.

-- The 1:45PM show is translated into English on Saturdays and Sundays, so if you’re an English-speaker in town on those days, you can drop in on those shows without pre-booking.
+- The 1:45PM show has an English translation on Saturdays and Sundays, so if you’re an English-speaker in town on those days, you can drop in on those shows without pre-booking.

 - All guests should arrive 10 minutes ahead of time in the courtyard on ulica Klasztornej.